The 18 Best Pipedrive Alternatives for Your Business in 2026

 ✓ Native mobile apps and Gmail Chrome extension

-✓ Customizable elements for perfect workflow matching
+✓ Customizable for different workflow needs

-✓ Great automation with multiple triggers
+✓ Solid workflow automation with multiple triggers

-✓ Built-in email marketing capabilities
+✓ Built-in email marketing features

 ✓ Strong multi-channel communication tools